sockbot/jungle-rails/README.md

 ## How it works

-A user can create, edit and delete appointments between students and interviewers in 5 slots per day, 5 days a week.
-The appointment data is persistent stored on a server in a PostgreSQL database.
+A user can browse products, add to cart, and checkout.
+The inventory and user data is persistent stored on a server in a PostgreSQL database.

-The user input is validated on the client side to ensure empty appointments are not submitted.
-State is handled using React useEffect and useReducer.

-The user input is posted to the server using an asynchronous Ajax call and posted to all connected clients using WebSockets.
+An administrator has further access to pages to add and remove products from the store.